Tag Archive for: Milk

 Using milk on your compost and in your garden will probably come as a surprise to most.

-Raw milk is the best, as it hasn’t been exposed to heat that alters the components in milk that provide a perfect food for the soil and plants, but any milk will provide nutrition and benefits.
-Using milk on crops and soils is another ancient technique that has been lost to large scale modern industrial agriculture.
+Raw milk is the best, as it hasn’t been exposed to heat that alters the components in milk that provide the perfect food for the soil and plants, but any milk will provide nutrition and benefits.
+Using milk on crops and soils is another ancient technique that has been lost to large-scale modern industrial agriculture.

-Milk is a research-proven fungicide and soft bodied insecticide – insects have no pancreas to digest the milk sugars.
+Milk is a research-proven fungicide and soft-bodied insecticide – insects have no pancreas to digest the milk sugars.
 Dr. Wagner Bettiol, a Brazilian research scientist, found that milk was effective in the treatment of powdery mildew on zucchini.
 His research was subsequently replicated by New Zealand melon growers who tested it against the leading commercially available chemical fungicide and found that milk out-performed everything else.
-To their surprise, they also found that the milk worked as a foliar fertilizer, producing larger and tastier melons than the control group.
+Surprisingly, they also found that the milk worked as a foliar fertilizer, producing larger and tastier melons than the control group.

 David Wetzel, a Nebraska farmer, completed a 10 year study on applying milk at different ratios to his pastures, and recorded the results with the help of a team made up of the local Agricultural Extension agent Terry Gompert , a university soil specialist, a weed specialist and an insect researcher.

-This also explains why damaging insects leave healthy, high brix level plants alone, as they contain more sugars than the stressed and sickly ones.
+This also explains why damaging insects leave healthy, high-brix-level plants alone, as they contain more sugars than stressed and sickly ones.
 Read Milk Works As Fertilizer for the full article.

 Home Gardener Recipe